kbroman/blog/content/post/2019-02-11_writing_text_in_minecraft_with_r.md

 ## Rotating the text

-The only tricky bit is figuring out which direction to draw the text.
+The other tricky bit was figuring out which direction to draw the text.
 And like, how many different directions can you draw text in 3d space?
 Really, I have a terrible spatial sense.
 And I refuse to admit how long it took me to work through that.